Family court: In England and Wales

 The Family Court was created by Part 2 of the Crime and Courts Act 2013, merging the family law functions of the county courts and magistrates' courts into one.

 Two scenarios are covered by the Children Act of 1989: private law cases, where the applicant and respondent are usually the child's parents; and public law cases, where the applicant is the local authority and the parents are usually the respondents.
 There is much debate at present over whether the manner in which the law is administered generally leads to outcomes that are beneficial to the families concerned.
 In this context, see fathers' rights.

 Cases involving domestic violence are primarily dealt with under Part IV of the Family Law Act 1996.

 In England, a family court may be called upon to order child maintenance payments, when the child is either under the age of 16, or under the age of 20 receiving a full-time education (but not higher than A-Level or equivalent).

-Abusive partners were sometimes allowed to cross examine their victims in ways that could be extremely stressful.
-Peter Kyle described this process as “abuse and brutalization” of women by the legal system: “Mothers need the protection of the law and they need to know in advance that the system is there to look out and protect their interests.
-It only takes one woman to be placed in a situation where she can be legally be asked by the man who has violently abused her; ‘When did you last have sex?’
-That only has to happen once to realize that the system is corrupted and domestic abuse is going on in our system in the courtroom.”
+Alleged abusive partners were sometimes allowed to cross examine their victims in ways that could be extremely stressful.
+Peter Kyle described this process as "abuse and brutalization" of women by the legal system: "Mothers need the protection of the law and they need to know in advance that the system is there to look out and protect their interests.
+It only takes one woman to be placed in a situation where she can be legally be asked by the man who has violently abused her; 'When did you last have sex?'
+That only has to happen once to realize that the system is corrupted and domestic abuse is going on in our system in the courtroom."
 Changes to this process are forthcoming.

+In India

+The Family Courts Act, 1984, was enacted by the Parliament of India to establish Family Courts for resolving disputes related to marriage and family affairs in a conciliatory manner.
+Family Courts are established for areas with a population exceeding one million and may be established for other areas as deemed necessary by the State Government.
+Family Courts have jurisdiction over various matters, including divorce, restitution of conjugal rights, guardianship, maintenance, and disputes related to property and matrimonial status.

+The Act emphasizes the importance of settlement and reconciliation, and Family Courts are encouraged to make efforts to assist parties in arriving at a settlement.
+The proceedings in Family Courts may be held in camera, and they have the authority to seek the assistance of medical experts, welfare agencies, and other professionals.